Husqvarna Svartpilen 250 and Husqvarna Vitpilen 250 is now in Nepal!

 Husqvarna Svartpilen 250 is made for off-roading.
-It comes with off-roading tyres, complete with tank rack and single-piece handlebar.
+It comes with off-roading tires, complete with a tank rack and single-piece handlebar.
 Similarly, Husqvarna Vitpilen 250 is made for the street.
-It comes with street tyres, complete with cafe-racer design and clip-on handbars.
+It comes with street tires, complete with cafe-racer design and clip-on handlebars.

-Does Husqvarna 250 have same engine as KTM 250?
+Does Husqvarna 250 have the same engine as KTM 250?